PostgreSQL + TimescaleDB: 1,000x Faster Queries, 90 % Data Compression, and Much More

 Postgres is popular at the moment, but a lot of that popularity is with ‘Postgres compatible’ products which might look like Postgres, or talk like Postgres, or query somewhat like Postgres - but aren’t Postgres under the hood (and are sometimes closed-source).

 TimescaleDB is just PostgreSQL.
 One can install other extensions, make full use of the type system, and benefit from the incredibly diverse Postgres ecosystem.

 100 % SQL

-Any product which can connect to PostgreSQL can query time-series data stored with TimescaleDB using the same SQL it normally would.
+Any product that can connect to PostgreSQL can query time-series data stored with TimescaleDB using the same SQL it normally would.
 While we provide helper functions for working with data, we do not restrict the SQL features one can use.
-Once in the database, users can combine time-series and business data as necessary.
+Once in the database, users can combine time series and business data as necessary.